 Upon admission to the Health Sciences program, students are required to complete the Essential Functions verification form.
 This form must be updated yearly and if and when the students status changes.
 You must respond on the verification form if you fully meet the criteria (100%) or are unable to fully meet the criteria (less than 100%).
-If you are unable to fully meet the criterion, an explanation and/or additional information will be required.
+If you are unable to fully meet the criteria (additional information will be required.
 Reasonable accommodation may be requested.
 The Southern Union State Community College Disability Services Coordinator will determine if the accommodations can be met.